 Because rosacea may cause a variety of symptoms, the American Academy of Dermatology has established four subtypes:

 Although rosacea is usually associated with fair skin, those of any skin color may develop it.
 It is found more often in women than men, particularly during menopause, and mostly affects middle age and older adults.

-The exact causes of rosacea are still unknown.
-Some evidence suggests the redness and flushing may be caused blood vessels with a tendency to dilate too easily.
+The exact causes of rosacea are still not known.
+Some evidence suggests the redness and flushing may be caused by blood vessels with a tendency to dilate too easily.
 Recent research has also revealed additional potential contributors: